Congratulations – You booked your flight and you’re off on your next adventure. But, wait!

 It’s important to give your travel health provider detailed information about your travel plans and your health status, particularly your mental health status, so that you can get the most out of your appointment.
 Some health and mental health conditions can be affected by travel or medication.
 Your provider can also give you tips and advice on managing your condition abroad and what to do in case you need a refill of your prescription, need to access a local doctor, or have a health emergency since some pre-existing conditions, including mental health, may not be covered by your insurance provider.

 A note about fees: Travel clinics charge a fee for the consultation and additional fees for travel vaccines.
 These fees are not covered by government health plans in Canada and the United States.
 They may or may not be covered by private insurance.
-Read our Travel Vaccines on a Budget series for tips on prioritizing vaccines.
+Read Travel Vaccines for tips on prioritizing vaccines.

-If a mosquito bed net was recommended for your trip, you can purchase one from travel retailers or outdoor equipment stores.
+If a mosquito bed net was recommended for your trip, you can purchase one at your travel clinic or from travel retailers or outdoor equipment stores.
 Box-style nets that can be tucked under your mattress offer the best protection because they keep netting (and mosquitoes) away from your skin.
 Bed nets treated with the insecticide permethrin provide better protection than untreated nets.
 (Some Canadian travel clinics sell permethrin-treated bed nets but permethrin is not currently available to consumers in Canada.)

 Don’t let the precautions discourage you: Using common sense with prevention in mind is the key to a safe and healthy trip.

 Check with your national public health agency for listings in other countries.